+(6) For a Resource to be considered as an alternate for providing FFSS, the following requirements must be met.
+The alternate Resource must:

+(a) Be able to provide net real power sufficient to generate at the same FFSS MW award level as the primary Resource for the duration requirement specified in the RFP;

+(b) Be a single Generation Resource, as registered with ERCOT; and

+(c) Use the same source of fuel reserve for providing FFSS as the primary Resource.

+(7) An FFSS Offer Submission Form may have up to three alternate Generation Resources per primary Resource offering to provide FFSS.

+(8) For FFSSRs with approved alternate Generation Resources if the FFSSR becomes unavailable, the QSE must

+(a) As soon as practicable, call the ERCOT Control Room and inform an Operator that the FFSSR will be replaced by one of the alternate Generation Resource, specify which alternate Generation Resource (if multiple alternate Generation Resources have been designated), and provide an estimate of how long the replacement will be in effect;

+(b) Update the Availability Plans for these Generation Resources to reflect current operating conditions within 60 minutes after identifying the change in availability of the FFSSR; and

+(c) Update the Current Operating Plans (COPs) for these Generation Resources within 60 minutes after identifying the change in availability of the FFSSR.

-(6) FFSSRs providing BSS must reserve FFSS capability in addition to the contracted BSS obligation.
+(9) An FFSSR providing BSS must have sufficient fuel reserved to generate at the FFSS MW award level for the duration requirement specified in the RFP in addition to any fuel required for the Generation Resource to meet the contracted BSS obligation.
 Any remaining fuel reserve in addition to that required for meeting FFSS and BSS obligations can be used at the QSE’s discretion.

-(7) If ERCOT issues an FFSS VDI to an FFSSR for the same Operating Hour where a RUC instruction was issued, for Settlement, ERCOT will consider the RUC instruction as cancelled.
+(10) If ERCOT issues an FFSS VDI to an FFSSR for the same Operating Hour where a RUC instruction was issued, then for Settlement purposes ERCOT will consider the RUC instruction as cancelled.

-(8) ERCOT will provide a report to the TAC or its designated subcommittee within 45 days of any FFSS deployments, including the Resources deployed and the reason for the deployments.
+(11) If FFSS is deployed, then ERCOT will provide a report to the TAC or its designated subcommittee within 30 days of the end of the FFSS obligation period.
+The report must include the Resources deployed and the reason for any deployments.

-(9) Any QSE that submits a bid or receives an award for a SWGR to provide FFSS, and the Resource Entity that owns or controls that SWGR, shall:
+(12) Any QSE that submits an offer or receives an award for a SWGR to provide FFSS, and the Resource Entity that owns or controls that SWGR, shall:

 (a) Not nominate the SWGR to satisfy supply adequacy or capacity planning requirements in any Control Area other than the ERCOT Region during the period of the FFSS obligation; and